mliew21396/remote-work-u3/week-7/4-manipulating-js-objects/README.md

 Releases

 ## Release 0: Run the tests
 You will find test code in the [my_solution.js](./my_solution.js) file associated with this challenge.
-Run the code either from the command line using Node.js.
+Run the code from the command line using Node.js.
 All tests will log `true` in the console when they pass--`false`, otherwise.

 ## Release 1: Pass the Tests
 You'll want to follow the outline below.
 Note that each step should build on but not modify any of the code before it.